AkhilaSakiramolla/machine-learning-algorithms/README.md

-# machine_learning
-Implementation of some machine learning algorithms
+# Implementation of some Machine Learning algorithms

+This repository consists of implementation of below algorithms:

+  1) Linear Regression
+  2) Logistic Regression
+  3) Gaussian Process
+  4) Bias variance decomposition